What is Malbec Wine? A Guide to the Everyday Red Wine

 Of course, these are not the only two places in the world to make Malbec wines.
 Other regions known for Malbec production include the United States, (primarily California and Washington), Australia, New Zealand, South Africa and Chile (which has similar growing conditions to Argentina).

 Since Malbec wines tend to be voluptuous, they are the favorite winter wines of many red wine lovers.
 But I would argue that Malbec may also be the best summer barbeque wine.
 (You can even chill Malbec in summer to make it a more refreshing afternoon drink.)
+There are really any number of ways you can serve Malbec to enhance a romantic occasion.

 Food pairings

-Make Malbec the star of your next date night
+How to make Malbec the star of your next date night

-You can also plan your next date night at home around a sexy, smoky Malbec.
-You could even go with an Argentine theme.
+Try making Malbec the inspiration for a romantic evening at home by going with an entire Argentine theme.
 Play some Argentine tangos softly in the background and serve a simple meal of any grilled meat topped with this aphrodisiac Chimichurri sauce.

 Featured image by Jeff Siepman